opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/search-backpressure.md

 Field Name | Data type | Description
 :--- | :--- | :---
-cancellation_count | Integer | The number of tasks canceled because of excessive CPU usage since the node last restarted. current_max_millis | Integer | The maximum CPU time for all tasks currently running on the node, in milliseconds. current_avg_millis | Integer | The average CPU time for all tasks currently running on the node, in milliseconds.
+cancellation_count | Integer | The number of tasks marked for cancellation because of excessive CPU usage since the node last restarted. current_max_millis | Integer | The maximum CPU time for all tasks currently running on the node, in milliseconds. current_avg_millis | Integer | The average CPU time for all tasks currently running on the node, in milliseconds.